HossamCj/Namy-Blog/README.md

 # Namy-rent
-It's a website care about  homestays for vacation rentals, and tourism activities.

-a simple airbnb clone .
+It's a simple airbnb clone build by Django .